top of page

 Students were told to prepare a case for their CEO/Owners/Tribe to keep their existing surveillance department.

 The assignments sparked some good discussion and debate on the importance of surveillance in casinos.
-The students gave PowerPoint presentations on the last day of the Academy that put together strong cases for the continued use of internal resources.
+The students gave PowerPoint presentations on the last day of the academy that put together strong cases for the continued use of internal resources.
 They did a great job.
 There were some very strong arguments for keeping existing surveillance departments but also an acknowledgment that the possibility of outsourcing could be an option in the future given that the technology now exists and the economic climate could make the cost savings appealing to the financial decision makers of the organization.

 As the moderator of the Academy and one of the panelists that played the part of the CEO/Owners & Tribe in the mock presentations, (I played the Simon Cowell part) I found the content to be very well thought out and the students passionate about the role of surveillance.
 However, I left feeling that although I (an old surveillance guy) was inspired by the passion and the cases put forward by the students, would a senior casino executive from the 2010 Harvard graduating class drink the same Kool Aid?

-What I think most casino executives and owners want are results.
-Surveillance for a long time has struggled to justify their "net worth".
-There's no disputing the importance of CCTV as a management & regulatory tool to assist in ensuring operational integrity but what is the value of the "intellectual property" in surveillance?
-One important statistic missing from the business cases put forward was the availability of data on performance comparisons with the options available.
+One important statistic missing from the business cases put forward was data on performance comparisons with the options available.
 In other words, what have you done for me lately and is it better than what that other guy can do for me?
 Beyond 2010 I think performance management is the key to increasing our net worth to the organization.
 I feel we must create an accepted surveillance standard - a performance measuring stick and benchmark across the industry.

 The Black Chip System

-The Black Chip will get all our surveillance people on the same page.
-We give them 10 key performance objectives (KPO's) that focus on achieving results and contributing to the organizations efforts of operational integrity, compliance and revenue protection.
-The Black Chip training courses are designed and aligned to achieve the KPO's.
-Individuals are recognized for their achievements using a point rating system.
-Managers use simple-touse software to identify and measure our best performers (as well as our non-performers), the team leaders and the overall department performance from year to year.
-In one sentence: The Black Chip is all about getting results and continuous improvement.
+Individuals are recognized for achieving KPOs using a point rating system.
+Managers use simple-to-use software to identify to monitor performance and measure best performers (as well as our non-performers), the team leaders and the overall department performance from year to year.
+The Black Chip System is all about continuous improvement and getting results.

 The 10 Black Chip Key Performance Objectives